 For more than a year now, CUB has been sounding the alarm about a potential ruling at the Federal Energy Regulatory Commission (FERC) that could raise ComEd power bills by up to $864 million a year.
 There have been delays in that ruling, but we now believe it is imminent.

-There is an urgent need for the Illinois General Assembly to step in and protect Illinois consumers from this rate hike, and they have to do it in the legislature’s Fall Veto Session.
+There is an urgent need for the Illinois General Assembly to step in and protect consumers from this rate hike, by passing the Clean Energy Jobs Act (CEJA).
 Here’s what you need to know, and how you can fight to protect your power bills.